Lithium Carbonate Market Size and Share

 Global Lithium Carbonate Market Report Scope

-The global lithium carbonate market is segmented by grade, application, and geography.
-By grade, the market is segmented into technical grade, battery grade, and industrial grade.
-By application, the market is segmented into Li-ion battery, pharmaceuticals and dental, glass and ceramic, aluminum production, cement industry, and other applications (air conditioning and treatment, lubricating grease, metallurgical industry, etc.).
-The report also covers the market sizes and forecasts for the global lithium carbonate market in 15 countries across major regions.
-For each segment, the market sizing and forecasts are provided based on volume (kilotons).
+The Lithium Carbonate Market is segmented into grade, source, application, end-user industry, and geography.
+By grade, the market is segmented into battery grade, technical grade, and industrial grade.
+By source, the market is segmented into brine, spodumene (hard-rock), lepidolite/clay, and recycled lithium carbonate.
+By application, the market is segmented into Li-ion battery, glass and ceramics, pharmaceuticals and dental, aluminum production, cement industry, and other applications.
+By end-user industry, the market is segmented into automotive, consumer electronics, energy storage systems, industrial and metallurgy, healthcare, and construction.
+The report also covers the market size and forecasts for lithium carbonate in 18 countries across major regions.
+For each segment, the market sizing and forecasts have been done on the basis of volume (LCE tons).

 Battery Grade